Jordan Kistler

 Personal Statement

-In addition to the above areas, I'm happy to supervise students on the follow topics: decadence and aestheticism, disability studies and the medical humanities, women's health in literature, the senses in literature, travel and empire writing, writing place, monstrosity.
+I am happy to supervise students on any topics related to Victorian literature or the Gothic, including within literature and science, museum studies, decadence and aestheticism, women's health in nineteenth-century literature, the senses in literature, travel and empire writing, and monstrosity.

 Research Interests

-I have recently published on the intersections between Victorian science and fin de siècle decadent literature, the representations of women in late-Victorian Gothic fiction, and the depiction of blindness in nineteenth-century poetry.
+the intersections between Victorian science and fin de siècle decadent literature, the representations of women in late-Victorian Gothic fiction, and the depiction of blindness in nineteenth-century poetry.

 My first monograph, Arthur O’Shaughnessy: A Pre-Raphaelite Poet in the British Museum (Routledge, 2016), explored O’Shaughnessy’s contributions to the Victorian medieval revival, Pre-Raphaelitism, decadence, and aestheticism.
 O’Shaughnessy’s work as a taxonomist in the British Museum is foregrounded in this study to suggest new ways of thinking about the relationship between science and literature during this period, through the lens of a technician rather than a theoretician.